Sophora molloyi

-Sophora molloyi, the Cook Strait kōwhai, Molloy's kōwhai or Stephen's Island kōwhai, is one of 8 species of kōwhai native to New Zealand, and grows naturally around the Cook Strait region.
-It was first described as a species in 2001 and named after Brian Molloy of Landcare Research, who was a researcher and scientist there for more than 30 years.
+Sophora molloyi, the Cook Strait kōwhai, Molloy's kōwhai or Stephen's Island kōwhai, one of 8 species of kōwhai native to New Zealand, grows naturally around the Cook Strait region.
+It was first described as a species in 2001 and named after Brian Molloy of Landcare Research, who was a researcher and scientist for more than 30 years.

 Description

 Cook Strait kōwhai forms a small compact bush and can become quite wide but only grows to about head height.
 It is an early flowering species, normally between April and October.
 Flowers are yellow and around 3 cm long.
 Unlike other kōwhai, S. molloyi retains its leaves all year round, and does not have a divaricating juvenile stage when grown from seed.

 Conservation

-Using the New Zealand Threat Classification System, S. molloyi was rated in 2012 as being "at risk – naturally uncommon".
+Using the New Zealand Threat Classification System, S. molloyi was rated in 2012 as being "At Risk – Naturally Uncommon".
 Cook Strait kōwhai was previously rated in 2004 as being at risk due to its restricted range.
 This classification remains as of 2017.